Is That All There Is? The Burnout Generation Wants Some Answers

-In the story of our lives, we might be the main character, but work is the dominating theme, our constant motivation.
+In the story of our lives, we might be the main character, but work is the dominating theme; our constant motivation.
 It's the central thing we do as adults, the primary focus of our mental function for most hours of the day, most days of the week.
-The types of jobs we have influence who we know, where we live, how much society respects us.
+The type of job we have influences who we know, where we live, how much society respects us.
 Being jobless, then, isn't only difficult because of the financial instability — it's also a kind of social death.
 As such, the fate of the jobless — the attendant derision or pity is often used as a cautionary tale.
 And the warning works: Most of us are terrified of losing our livelihoods.

 Advertisement